 6 May – Our first semester break came in style as we went for an outing at Crystal Rapid Park which is 34 kilometers outside of the Port Moresby in the Central Province.
 The day was awesome with lots of swimming and laughter just to relax the mind and body after the fatigue of the studies.
 After the lunch we had to leave to visit the other places within the vicinity like our Catholic parish and the school just beside the road.

-13 May – For our second outing of the semester break we went to Manubada Island which is outside of downtown, Port Moresby.
-Manubada in Motu means big bird when translated into English.
-We commence the day with the morning Eucharistic celebration and then prepared for departure.
-We travelled from north-west to south which is 23.
-2 kilometers to a village called Vabukori in the Motuan coastline.
-Then we got on the dingy and enjoyed the trip by the sea which is 5.9 kilometers away from the main-land.
+13 May – For our second outing of the term break we went to Manubada Island which is outside of downtown Port Moresby.
+Manubada in Motu means big bird.
+We commenced the day with the morning Eucharistic celebration and afterward we went, in three vehicles, to a village, Vabukori.
+Then we got on the dingy and enjoyed the trip by sea which is 6 kilometers away from the mainland.
 When we arrived, most of the seminarians made a tour around the island.
-The sea was crystal and the weather was so pleasant that we enjoyed the day with swimming and some funny games.
+The sea was crystal clear and the weather was so pleasant that we enjoyed the day with swimming and some fun games.
 We had lunch, and after that we continued swimming and playing, and the day was very awesome with laughter and dancing to the beats of music.
-We retired back to the village at 2:30pm and journeyed back the seminary.

-As the Universal Church celebrated the birth of the church, we here in the Holy Spirit Seminary joined with the church in celebration.
-Hence, it was our feast day also, since the seminary was named after the Holy Spirit.
-There were two main events that occurred to commemorate the day.
-In the morning we had the Solemn Eucharistic Celebration.
+As the Universal Church celebrated her birth, we here at the Holy Spirit Seminary joined it.
+In the morning we had the solemn Eucharist.
 The main celebrant was Fr.
-Mathew Shoji SDB, with con-celebrants Jacek Tendej CM, and our formators.
+Mathew Shoji SDB, with con-celebrants Fr.
+Jacek Tendej CM, and our formators.
 After the celebration we invited the congregation to light refreshments prepared by the kitchen crew.
-After the refreshment we prepared for the second event in the evening, which was the solemn dinner.
-Our seminarians from the highlands regions prepared the roasted pig and by 6:15pm, when His Eminence Sir John Cardinal Ribat MSC, DD, KBE, the Chair of our Episcopal board arrived, we begin the solemn dinner.
-Christopher Abma our MC invited Fr.
-Marceliano Oabel CM, to say the prayer and Fr.
-Jacek our Rector invited the Cardinal to cut the pig and the feasting began.
+In the evening we had a solemn dinner.
+Our seminarians from the highlands regions prepared a roasted pig.
+When His Eminence Sir John Cardinal Ribat arrived, we begin the solemn dinner.
+Christopher Abma, our master of ceremony, invited Fr.
+Marceliano Oabel CM, to say the prayer, and after Fr.
+Jacek our Rector invited the Cardinal to cut the pig, the feasting began.
 After the dinner there were items presented from our seminarians and our auxiliary staff’s children.
-The night was very remarkable, and we all enjoyed the evening.
-Around 8:00pm we ended the celebration with the closing prayer by Fr.
+The night was very remarkable, and we all enjoyed the evening concluded by the closing prayer by Fr.
 Peter Silong.